 We kicked off the month with our annual Opening Day celebration, and what a great time we had!
-Residents and staff came together in their Rockies gear to enjoy classic ballpark snacks like peanuts and Cracker Jacks while watching the game.
+Residents and staff came together in their Rockies gear to enjoy classic ballpark snacks like peanuts, Cracker Jacks, and cookies while watching the game.
 Although the Rockies fell to the A's with a final score of 6-3, the spirit and excitement of the day were a definite win for our community!